stroke-input/stroke-input-font/README.md

 # stroke-input-font (Stroke Input Keyboard)

 This is a custom font for the keyboard in [stroke-input-android].
-It is modified from an Apache 2.0 version of Noto Sans CJK TC (see [noto-sans-cjk-tc-fix]).
+It is modified from an Apache 2.0 version of Noto Sans CJK TC, see [noto-sans-cjk-tc-fix].

 Run `./generate.pe` to generate `StrokeInputKeyboard.ttf`.